High-dimensional approximation spaces of artificial neural networks and applications to partial differential equations: Introduction

 The aim of this work is to provide new tools to state and prove theorems on the capacity of ANNs to overcome the curse of dimensionality and thereby gain more insight into the class of functions which can be approximated by ANNs without suffering from the curse of dimensionality.
 The central idea is to introduce what we refer to as \emph{approximation spaces of artificial neural networks} and to develop a theory to handle those spaces in an efficient and elegant way.
 Loosely speaking, approximation spaces of ANNs consist of sequences of functions which can be approximated by ANNs without curse of dimensionality (cf.\ \cref{Def:AS_intro,Def:approximation_spaces_norates,Def:approximation_spaces_GH}).
 We demonstrate that approximation spaces are closed under linear combinations (cf.\ \cref{subsect:linear_comb}), formations of limits (cf.\ \cref{subsect:limits}), infinite compositions (cf.\ \cref{subsect:compositions}), and operations such as performing Euler steps (cf.\ \cref{subsect:Euler}).
-To illustrate the power of the machinery proposed in this paper we employ these properties to prove that approximation spaces are closed under flows of first order transport PDEs (cf.\ \cref{sect:appl_to_PDEs} and \cref{intro_thm}).
+To illustrate the utility of the machinery proposed in this paper we employ these properties to prove that approximation spaces are closed under flows of first order transport PDEs (cf.\ \cref{sect:appl_to_PDEs} and \cref{intro_thm}).
 We thereby show that ANNs have the capacity to approximate solutions of first order transport PDEs without suffering from the curse of dimensionality.

 To make this more concrete, we introduce in \cref{Def:AS_intro} a simplified version of our approximation spaces and present in \cref{intro_thm} a result for first order transport PDEs based on those simplified approximation spaces.
-For this we first recall the mathematical description of ANNs used in this paper (cf., e.g., Petersen and Voigtlaender \cite{Petersen2017} and Grohs et al.\ \cite{Grohs2019Spacetime}).
+For this we first recall the mathematical description of ANNs used in this paper (cf., e.g., \cite{Petersen2017,MR4534487,Jentzen2023}).